Home

 Tree preservation was part of the emergence of a "Heimat" (homeland) consciousness in Germany.
 Shocked by the clearcutting of state forests, in 1899 Conwentz initiated a survey to locate the threatened natural monuments.
 In 1906 he became head of the Prussian Office for the Care of Natural Monuments, one of the first state nature protection agencies in Europe.
 The preservation work by Conwentz was well known, especially in Britain and Sweden.
 See H. Conwentz: On National & International Protection of Nature (Journal of Ecology, 1914).

-Ancient trees at Sababurg, Hessen.
+Ancient trees at Sababurg, Hessen

 Painting by Theodor Rocholl